The Xbox Series X controller is great so far (especially the D-pad)

 The designers even added textured bumps into the nook where you’re supposed to rest your finger tip.
 This acts almost like the notch on the J-key on your keyboard so you know where your controller’s “home row” is.

-Xbox Series X controller gets a share button
+Xbox Series X controller gets a Share button

 Finally, the new controller also has a new button: Share.
 This is oblong button right in the middle of the gamepad that enables you to quickly capture screenshots and clips while playing.

 The Xbox One console has recording and screenshot features, but it’s not built into the controller.
 This makes it simpler to access those capabilities.
 I’ve already used it a lot, and I’m glad that Microsoft included it.
-Also, if you don’t ever use the share button, you can map some other function to it so that it doesn’t go to waste.
+Also, if you don’t ever use the Share button, you can map some other function to it so that it doesn’t go to waste.